JustHarsh/Autoneu/README.md

 - If this project were to be implemented in real life, strict measures will have to be taken to prevent anyone from tampering with patient data.
 Hence, a clinic/hospital will need at least one person guarding the server room at all times.

 - Training (workshop) will be required for both doctors and nurse

-As you can see, in the last part of the video, the database was updated in the background.
-It had the file path and its correspoding label (0 for negative and 1 for positive).

 # References/Bibliography